NicoFrsh/GettingAndCleaningData/CodeBook.md

 ** STANDING
 ** LAYING

-Note that in the original raw data there were multiple observations for each subject and each activity, which I summarized by taking the average value.
+Note that in the original raw data there were multiple observations for each subject and each activity, which I summarized by taking their average value for each variable.

 Feature Selection
 =================